 In 1911, holding the rank of Gunner with the 125th Battery Royal Field Artillery, Thomas was living in barracks at Headley, Hampshire (among his unit the delightfully named Theophilus Shepstone Deacon, Bertram Bennett, Issachar Dutton, Lancelot Hemsworth, and Algernon Bailey) before transferring to France in August 1914, soon after the outbreak of war.

 His military record shows him to be there until the 22nd of April 1919, with the exception of two weeks furlough in March 2018: these being the two weeks prior to Sidney being killed.
 He returned to France five days after his little brother died, quite possibly at that time unaware of what had happened.
 He was discharged after nine years and 135 days, in receipt of the British War Medal and Victory Medal and now surplus to military requirements.
 His military medical records show bad lungs caused by gas used on the battlefield in 1918 resulting in shortness of breath after exertion, stabbing pains, and he could find himself vomiting after meals.

-Thomas Wannop died in Greenwich on the 19th January 1928, aged 38, and is the third Wannop buried in the family plot, after his sister May and father Jack.
+Thomas Wannop died in Greenwich on the 19th January 1928, aged 38, his burial register noting that he was a bathing pool attendant at the time at what was later called Laurie Grove Baths.
+He is the third Wannop buried in the family plot, after his sister May and father Jack.

 John Wannop Jnr (1881 – 1955)

 The second son of Jack and Miriam was born in October 1891 and as a young boy attended Stanley Street School in Deptford.
 At the age of 18 he married a local girl the same age by the name of Alice, and the 1901 census shows the teenagers in their own home at 10 Cottesbrooke Street – a couple of doors down from John’s parents.